Edward Hornor Coates: Career

 Thomas Eakins became director of the school at PAFA in 1882, and Coates became chairman of instruction (and Eakins' superior) the following year.
 Coates commissioned The Swimming Hole from Eakins in 1884 as a work to be added to PAFA's permanent collection, only later to exchange it for the artist's Singing the Pathetic Song (1881).
-The nudity of the men in The Swimming Hole was unlikely to have bothered Coates, he and Eakins served as PAFA's representatives overseeing Eadweard Muybridge's photographic studies of the human body in motion.
-But most of the men in Eakins' painting were PAFA students, and having students pose nude for an instructor was contrary to PAFA policy.
-In January 1886, when Eakins had a male model remove his loincloth before either a female class or a mixed male-and-female class - also contrary to PAFA policy - Coates wrote him a letter of reprimand.
+The nudity of the men in The Swimming Hole was unlikely to have bothered Coates—he and Eakins served as PAFA's representatives overseeing Eadweard Muybridge's photographic studies of the human body in motion.
+But most of the men in The Swimming Hole were PAFA students, and having students pose nude for an instructor was contrary to PAFA policy.

+In January 1886, when Eakins had a male model remove his loincloth before either a female class or a mixed male-and-female class—also contrary to PAFA policy—Coates wrote him a letter of reprimand.
 But the incident soon snowballed into a full-blown scandal, with accusations of sexual impropriety (and even incest) against Eakins.
 Coates requested and received his resignation.
 Although their friendship was strained, Coates remained a supporter of the artist.
 When an Eakins client balked at paying for the bas-relief panels Knitting and Spinning, Coates bought them and donated them to PAFA.

 On 24 January 1890, Coates addressed the Art Club of Philadelphia on "The Academy of the Fine Arts and Its Future," urging that "what the Academy now needs more than all else,—and it is worthy an eloquent and convincing plea,—is the intelligent interest and sympathetic co-operation of every citizen."